 Modern Trolleybus Systems

 There are around 350 trolleybus systems world-wide.
 That's as many as there are street tramways!
-This fact astounds most people who have never seen a modern trolleybus system, and therefore think they are defunct.
-However, many of them are in the former Eastern Bloc countries, so the chances of coming across one whilst on holiday is quite small.
+This fact astounds most people who have never seen a modern trolleybus system, and therefore think they no longer exist.
+Many of the European systems are to be found in former Eastern Bloc countries.

 However, a good many major cities around the world operate trolleybus systems, including Vancouver, San Francisco, Geneva, Lyon, Salzburg, Athens, Beijing and St Petersburg.
 In many of these places, the trolleybus is the backbone of the public transport system.